Contribute funding as well as expertise in international development programmes

-The International Financing Facility for Immunisation (IFFIm) drew on proposals put forward in 2002 by the former UK finance minister Gordon Brown; IFFIm was actively supported by the UK government, where the its inaugural bonds were issued in 2006.
+The International Finance Facility for Immunisation (IFFIm) drew on proposals put forward in 2002 by the former UK Finance Minister Gordon Brown.
+IFFIm has been actively supported by the UK Government, where IFFIm’s first bonds were issued in 2006.

-Italy actively promoted the concept of Advanced Market Commitments (AMC) among G7 governments, who later backed the pilot AMC for pneumococcal vaccine; the latter was launched in Italy in 2007 and formally activated in June 2009.
+Italy actively promoted the concept of Advanced Market Commitments (AMC) among G7 governments, who later backed the pilot AMC for pneumococcal vaccine.
+The AMC was launched in Italy in 2007 and formally activated in June 2009.